mayraamaral/mayraamaral/README.md

 ## 👋 Hi, I'm Mayra

 A girl passionate about technology💻 and challenges⚡
 Currently working as frontend developer👩‍💻 at DBC Company🚀
+Also studying backend development with Node.js in my spare time🔥

 ### 💬 You can find me at